gingerbeardman/iStockLargeComp.safariextension/README.md

 ## How it works

-This extension adds a "Download large comp" link, styled as a green button, that points to the zoomed image.
+This extension adds a "Download large comp" link, styled as a green button, that points directly to the zoomed image.

 ## Download